 There is a reason there are so many best-sellers written about couple communication and particularly differences between men and women.
 While these books may stereotype, that doesn’t mean that they don’t contain some truth.
 For example, some point to human evolution and the belief that early survival strategies have shaped the way we communicate today into a sub-optimal way for modern society and relationships.
 Communication can be particularly strained after an affair.

-There are Many Strategies to Improve Couple Communication
+There are Many Strategies to Improve Couples Communication

 The Gottman Method and Emotionally Focused Therapy (EFT) contain many communication strategies based on decades of research.
 For example, learning how first to build a friendship, then have difficult conversations, communicate compassionately, and how to deal with the aftermath of a fight are just some practical interventions.
 Couples can transform how they relate to and understand one another by learning excellent techniques.